 Second, the need to account for and engage employees who are not at the office increases the importance of reservations as a tool for connecting people.
 Reservations data can be used as a basis of a people finder feature in workplace apps that makes it easy to find out who is in the office and where they are sitting – all without tracking employee movements.
 Allowing employees to opt out and sharing information transparently can help workers connect with each other when they’re in the office without being overly intrusive.

 Finally, there are likely to remain some employee sensitivities around safety at the office for some time.
 Flexible office solutions have historically been rolled out as a way of increasing density, an objective that may be at odds with some employees’ health concerns.
 Measuring and sharing information about crowdedness in the office using live sensor data can be a valuable complement to reservations systems, helping employees choose spaces in areas that are more or less crowded depending on their comfort level.
 Deploying these systems in tandem can ensure that employees feel safe while also ensuring that space is being used efficiently.

 Ultimately, the pandemic revealed how important it is for workplaces to be able to adapt quickly to change.
 Flexible reservations systems that are coupled with live sensor data to quickly and accurately monitor utilization can help managers make informed decisions about how to manage new risks to the workplace.
 Robust reservations systems that can quickly adjust to account for social distancing needs, crowdedness concerns, and flexible work can be a powerful tool for generating returns as well as for managing risk, making them an important part of a future-proof office.

-This post is part of an ongoing series about the way workplace technologies can facilitate a hybrid office and changing ways of working.
-If you have questions or would like to connect, please reach out to me over LinkedIn or contact one of our offices to learn more.
+This post is part of a blog series about the way workplace technologies can facilitate a hybrid office and changing ways of working.